Diheng/MTScorer/README.md

 # MTScorer

-Scoring methods for questionnaires in MindTrails project.
+Outdated scoring methods for questionnaires in MindTrails project.
+Created by Diheng Zhang.

+## Archived

+This repo was archived on May 21, 2020.